 Dogs that consume a large number of high-fat foods like nuts are at risk for developing pancreatitis.
 This condition occurs when the pancreas becomes inflamed and cannot produce enough digestive enzymes.

 Almonds may also cause intestinal obstruction if they get stuck in your dog’s intestines or stomach.
-If this happens, you need to take him/her to the vet immediately so that he/she can perform surgery to remove it from his/her body before any permanent damage is done.
+If this happens, you need to take the dog to the vet immediately so that they can perform surgery to remove it from the pup’s body before any permanent damage is done.
 In addition to this, the high fiber content in almonds may result in diarrhea and vomiting.
 Might be also worth mentioning that small dogs are at risk of choking on almonds because of their unusual shape and hard form, so be careful!

 Just like people, dogs can have severe nut allergies, meaning that contact with nuts such as almonds, peanuts, and cashews could be potentially life-threatening.
 If you suspect that your dog has a nut allergy, take them to a vet and do not take any risks with nuts.